kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

    - Is signed by the root CA
    - The subject of the client certificate contains the unique ID of the Application and information about the group to which the Application is assigned

-2. After the cluster is provisioned, it requests for the intermediate certificate.
-As a response, it receives a certificate chain consisting of the generated intermediate certificate and the root CA certificate.
-The intermediate certificate has the following properties:
+2. After the cluster is provisioned, it requests for the Kyma cluster client certificate.
+As a response, it receives a certificate chain consisting of the generated Kyma cluster client certificate and the root CA certificate.
+The client certificate has the following properties:

    - Is signed by the root CA.
    - Contains the information about the cluster name for which it is generated.